MisterKartoffel/pacmenu/README.md

 Usage: pacmenu.sh [OPTIONS]

 Options:
-    -p          Package manager: selects a package manager to use, enabling the aur menu if applicable.
+    -p [paru|yay]   Package manager: selects alternative package manager to use, enabling the aur menu if applicable.
     -s [MENU]       Start mode: allows starting from any of the three available menus - repos, aur, uninstall.
+    -r              Reinstall: shows installed packages in the install menus with the "[installed]" tag.
     -h              Help: show this help message.

 Menu actions:
     Ctrl-s      Cycle between menus.